-- You shall not be entitled to any property of the Association in your capacity as Member and your share is not withdrawable or transferable save in the circumstances set out in Rules 146 and 17. - You cannot sell your share but you can transfer it if the Committee agrees. - 147.1 If you die or end your membership or have your membership ended, or you are a representative of an organisation which no longer exists, the Committee will cancel your share (except in those circumstances outlined in Rules 147.2 and 174.3) and the value of the share will then belong to the Association. - 147.2 You can nominate the person to whom the Association must transfer your share in the Association when you die, as long as the person that you nominate is eligible for membership under these Rules and in terms of the Association's membership and allocation policies.
+- You shall not be entitled to any property of the Association in your capacity as Member and your share is not withdrawable or transferable save in the circumstances set out in Rule 14. - 14.1 If you die or end your membership or have your membership ended, the Committee will cancel your share (except in those circumstances outlined in Rules 14.2 and 14.3) and the value of the share will then belong to the Association. - 14.2 You can nominate the person to whom the Association must transfer your share in the Association when you die, as long as the person that you nominate is eligible for membership under these Rules and in terms of the Association's membership and allocation policies.
 On being notified of your death, the Committee shall transfer or pay the full value of your share to the person you have identified.
-Your nomination must be in the terms required by the Co-operative and Community Benefit Societies Act 2014. - 147.3 If you die or become bankrupt and your personal representative or trustee in bankruptcy seeks to claim your share, the Committee (to the extent that your personal representative or trustee in bankruptcy has right) will transfer or pay the value of your share in terms of your representative's or trustee's instructions.
+Your nomination must be in the terms required by the Co-operative and Community Benefit Societies Act 2014. - 14.3 If you die or become bankrupt and your personal representative or trustee in bankruptcy seeks to claim your share, the Committee (to the extent that your personal representative or trustee in bankruptcy has right) will transfer or pay the value of your share in terms of your representative's or trustee's instructions.